rogerstenis/buybox-context/docs/README.md

   }
 ```

-2. Wrap a block tah use the [`Product Context`](https://github.com/vtex-apps/product-context) and configure the `sortStrategy` will be used to sort the sellers.
+2. Wrap a block that uses the [`Product Context`](https://github.com/vtex-apps/product-context) and configure the `sortStrategy` that will be used to sort the sellers.

 ```json
   "buybox-context": {